 Namaste from Nepal, welcome to the updates overview page and many thanks for your interest and care about the leopard.
 The final update for 2022 is HERE.
 I also stay in touch through Twitter HERE.
 If you’re new to this page please also read below.

 I still get asked many questions about my time with Asa, the leopard of hope, our journey together for him to live wild.
-In the course of time I’ll tell his full story along with those of other leopards but for now I just want to touch on two other significant events which influenced my motivation.
+In the course of time I’ll go into greater detail but I have started telling stories at Touching the Mountain, (plus a mention in the final update for 2022 HERE) including images and events I’ve never published before. along with those of other leopards but for now I just want to touch on just a few of the significant events which have influenced my motivation.

 The first was in 2003 when I was in Kathmandu shortly after 109 leopard skins had been seized in the city.
 I was in a discussion with WWF Nepal head, the late Dr Chandra Gurung, he said that sadly there was little interest in the seizure, the leopard was not high priority.
 Nepal was in turmoil with the insurgency and like any war torn state it was in survival mode.
 Chandra, an internationally recognized conservationist who was tragically killed in a helicopter accident explained that so critical was the situation with tiger poaching that all available resources had to be poured into protecting the great striped cat.
 Nearly 20 years later of course that continued effort has born fruit as Nepal has successfully recovered its tiger population but for the leopard the situation is still not good as the country still remains a major trafficking hub for leopard body parts.